What are 3 Realistic Ways to Fund Your Startup?

 – Make sure your projections are genuine.

-2. Get Startup Loan
+2. Get a Startup Loan

-When you approach a bank for the loan, dress professionally, and introduce all your business plans to the loan officer.
+When you approach a bank for a loan, dress professionally, and introduce all your business plans to the loan officer.
 Get in detail with all the interest, term loans, and external terms & conditions applicable.

-Startup loans use two excellent sources naming Accion and the Small Business Administration.
+Startup loans use two excellent sources naming, Accion and the Small Business Administration.

 SBA (Small Business Administration)

 Typically, you need to be in business for 2+more years before qualifying for an SBA loan.
 The Small Business Administration offers two specific options for potential entrepreneurs: a microloan program and Community Advantage Loans.
 The SBA doesn’t make loans; they guarantee/assure them.